MEDIC: Zero-shot Music Editing with Disentangled Inversion Control

 \subsubsection{Mutual Self-Attention Control}

-We diverge from the conventional use of cross-attention mechanisms and instead draw inspiration from the MasaCtrl~\citep{cao2023masactrl} technique to refine music structure through self-attention queries.
+We diverge from the conventional use of cross-attention mechanisms and instead draw inspiration from the MasaCtrl technique~\citep{cao2023masactrl} to refine music structure through self-attention queries.
 These queries adeptly navigate through non-rigid musical transformations, aligning with the designated musical theme or instrument (target prompt).
 The process begins by sketching the foundational musical theme using the target's self-attention components—$Q^{tgt}$, $K^{tgt}$, and $V^{tgt}$.
-This is followed by enriching this theme with elements resembling the thematic content from the source ($K^{src}$, $V^{src}$), steered by $Q^{tgt}$.
-However, applying this attentive modulation uniformly over all processing layers and through every denoising step might result in a composition excessively mirroring the source.
-Consequently, echoing the ethos of MasaCtrl, our proposed solution selectively employs mutual self-attention in the decoder portion of our music editing U-Net, initiated after a set number of denoising iterations.
+This is followed by enriching the theme with elements resembling the thematic content from the source ($K^{src}$, $V^{src}$), steered by $Q^{tgt}$.
+However, applying this attentive modulation uniformly over all processing layers and through every denoising step might result in a composition that excessively mirrors the source.
+Consequently, inspired by MasaCtrl, our proposed solution selectively employs mutual self-attention in the decoder portion of our music editing U-Net, initiated after a defined number of denoising iterations.

-\paragraph{\textbf{Scheduling Mutual Self-Attention Control}} The application of mutual self-attention is meticulously planned, beginning at a specific denoising step $S$ and extending beyond a designated layer $L$.
-The strength and influence of this control mechanism are designed as follows:
+\paragraph{\textbf{Scheduling Mutual Self-Attention Control}} The application of the nuanced mutual self-attention control is meticulously planned, beginning at a specific denoising step $S$ and extending beyond a designated layer index $L$.
+The strength and influence of this control mechanism are designed as follows.

-In this framework, $S$ signifies the denoising step from which the mutual self-attention control commences, serving as a temporal threshold.
-Similarly, $L$ distinguishes the layer index below which this nuanced control strategy becomes operational, tailoring the musical output towards the intended artistic direction.
+In this framework, $S$ serves as a temporal threshold while $L$ tailors the musical output towards the intended artistic direction.